jiftechnify/zig-qoi/README.md

 cd wasm_sample
 npm run serve

-# oopen http://localhost:8080 in your browser and you'll find a sample application!
+# open http://localhost:8080 in your browser and you'll find a sample application!
 ```